soundasleep/iaml/org.openiaml.model/model/scripts/readme.txt

    and not the original .gmfgens (which have been reverted).

 ---
-Development process of modifying the ECore model:
+Development process of modifying the ECore model: http://code.google.com/p/iaml/wiki/DevelopmentTasks

-- edit .ecore
-- reload .genmodel
-- generate Model code
-- generate Edit code
-- organise Model imports
-- open .gmfmap
-- [edit gmfmap]
-- generate .gmfgen
-- $ apply root
-- refresh root.gmfgen
-- generate diagram code

-(TODO put this into the Wiki.)